2004 American League Division Series: Game 3

 Yankees starter Kevin Brown faced Twins hurler Carlos Silva in the crucial Game 3.
 The Twins grabbed the lead in the bottom of the first when Jacque Jones hit his second home run of the series, but with two outs in the second, five straight singles gave the Yankees a 3–1 lead.
 Then, as the night wore on, the Yanks blew the game open in the sixth.
 Bernie Williams hit a two-run homer after Matsui singled to lead off the inning.
 After a single, walk, sacrifice bunt and strikeout from J.C.
-Romero, Derek Jeter added a two-run single off of Jesse Crain to make it 7–1 Yankees.
+Romero, Derek Jeter added a two-run single off Jesse Crain to make it 7–1 Yankees.
 Brown hurled six innings, while Hideki Matsui's home run in the seventh inning to make it 8–1 Yankees.
 The Twins, however, did not go quietly.
-Two consecutive hit-by-pitches to lead off the bottom of the ninth inning by Félix Heredia was followed by two singles off of Tanyon Sturtze, the second of which by Michael Cuddyer scored a run.
+Two consecutive hit-by-pitches to lead off the bottom of the ninth inning by Félix Heredia was followed by two singles off Tanyon Sturtze, the second of which by Michael Cuddyer scored a run.
 Mariano Rivera relieved Sturtze and allowed a groundout by Jose Offerman and sacrifice fly by Shannon Stewart before Jones grounded out to end the game as the Yankees' 8–4 win gave them a 2–1 series lead.